bitrise-tools/gotgen/README.md

 with Inventory defined in the `gg.conf.json` exposed as Inventory for the Go Template, then saves the generated files with the same name without `.gg` extension.

-`gotgen` add a few additional utility functions, in addition to what's available in Go's template package.
-For the completel list see the `cmd/generate.go` file's `createAvailableTemplateFunctions` function.
+In addition to what's available in the standard Go template package `gotgen` adds a few additional utility functions you can use in your `.gg` templates.
+For the complete list see the `cmd/generate.go` file's `createAvailableTemplateFunctions` function.
 A few examples:

 - `var`: `{{ var "KeyID" }}`: Fail if KeyID isn't specified in the inventory.
 Otherwise it works the same as `{{ .KeyID }}` would.
 - `getenv`: `{{ getenv "ENV_VAR_KEY" }}`: Get the value of `ENV_VAR_KEY` env var.
 If the env var does not exist it'll result in an empty string, just like Go's `os.Getenv`.